robcarver17/pysystemtrade/docs/userguide.md

 6. run `system.delete_all_items(delete_protected=True)` or equivalently create a new system object
 7. Run a backtest.
 This will re-estimate everything from scratch for the final version of your system.

-Another reason to use caching would be if you want to do your initial exploration with just a subset
+Another reason to use caching would be if you want to do your initial exploration with just a subset of the data.

 1. Create a basic version of the system, with a subset of the instruments and trading rules that you need.
 2. ....
 6 as before
 7. Add the rest of your instruments to your data set.
 8. Run a backtest.
 This will re-estimate everything from scratch for the final version of your system, including the expanded instrument weights.

-Here's a simple example:
+Here's a simple example of using caching in system development:

 ```python
 from systems.futures.basesystem import futures_system